-The default force feedback settings makes the wheel too stiff, which is easily fixed by lowering some settings.
-In a game like this, you need the wheel to be easy to turn quickly without feeling too light.
-A big part of that is getting the steering angle set correctly.
+A big part of having good car control in this kind of game is setting the steering angle correctly.
 DIRT 5 doesn't have a good way to do this in-game, so we have to change this in the Thrustmaster Control Panel.
-I hope they fix this in an update, because I always forget to reset that when I go to play another game.
+This is a little annoying, as I often forget to reset it when I go to play another game.

 In this guide, we will first look at the settings you need to set in the Thrustmaster Control Panel, if playing on a PC.
-Then we will look at the in-game settings to improve the force feedback.
+Then we will look at the in-game settings to get the most out of the force feedback.

 Thrustmaster Control Panel Settings